MARLIN: Multi-Agent Reinforcement Learning Guided by Language-Based Inter-Robot Negotiation

-\emph{Scalability Experiments:} In order to ensure our inter-agent negotiation system scales to larger environments with more agents, we developed the environment shown in \Cref{fig-large-maze}.
-MARLIN's negotiation system is designed for pairs of robots to discuss a task, therefore for larger systems, such a negotiation mechanism needs to be triggered only when robots must negotiate.
-For this proof-of-concept, one agent starts at each grey tile and moves randomly until either: (1) the agent reaches the green square and leaves the environment, or (2) the agent finds another agent in the same area and they cannot move past each other.
-If two agents are in one of these areas, moves are generated using our inter-agent negotiation system.
-This highlights how our dyadic negotiation approach can be deployed to systems with more agents by detecting when negotiation pairs must be formed.
-This LLM-based negotiation system also enables its use in environments which may change during runtime.
-However, efficiently scaling LLM-based approaches is still an open challenge in multi-robot systems.
+\emph{Scalability Experiments:} To evaluate the scalability of the negotiation system, MARLIN was tested in a warehouse environment shown in Fig.~\ref{fig-large-maze}.
+Since the negotiation mechanism is designed for pairs of robots, discussions occur only when two agents must coordinate.
+In this proof-of-concept setup, agents start at grey tiles and move randomly until either reaching the green goal tile and exiting the environment, or encountering another agent in a constrained area where they cannot pass.
+In such cases, actions are generated through inter-agent negotiation.
+This experiment demonstrates how dyadic negotiation can be applied to environments with larger numbers of agents by dynamically forming negotiation pairs when required.
+Pairwise debate has also been used in other multi-agent LLM systems to enable scalability~\cite{yiDebateEquilibriumBeliefDriven2025,kuMultiAgentLLMDebate2025}.
+Extending this approach to $n$-way negotiation remains an open challenge and is left for future work.

+\emph{Local Language Models:} To explore alternative deployment scenarios, local language models were evaluated by allowing agents to negotiate plans for reaching their goals, which were then assessed using the performance metric in Alg.~\ref{alg-train}.
+The two models tested produced relatively low performance.
+The \texttt{tinyllama-1.1b-chat} model achieved an average performance of $0.153\pm0.206$, while \texttt{mistral-7b} achieved $0.200\pm0.274$.
+Due to memory limitations on the TurtleBot3 robots (Raspberry Pi 4 with \SI{4}{\giga\byte} RAM), the models could not run on-board and were instead hosted on a local server queried by the agents.
+Despite this, performance remained significantly lower than that of the remotely hosted Llama 3.1 8B Instruct model.
+This is likely due to the much smaller context windows of the local models (2048 tokens for TinyLlama and a 4096-token sliding window for Mistral), which prevents the models from retaining the full negotiation history.
+Attempts to enforce more structured responses (e.g. JSON or XML) did not significantly improve performance.